isaacto/cronrepo/README.md

   * month: any month
   * day of week: 2 (Tuesday) and 4 (Thursday)

-So it is a job which runs 5 times on the first Tuesday and first Thursday of every month, at 05:02, 05:04, 05:06, 05:08 and 05:10.
+So it is a job which is invoked 5 times on the first Tuesday and first Thursday of every month, at 05:02, 05:04, 05:06, 05:08 and 05:10.

 Not all cron time formats are supported, and the above demonstrated